 Large species (60 – 130 cm)

-Channa asiatica is, compared to other Snakeheads, an active species
+Channa asiatica is, compared to other snakehead fish, a fairly active swimming species

 Patrick de Pijper